luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   To detect populism in the videos, we use the two core categories defined by PopBERT: anti-elitism and people-centrism.
   Analogous to the procedure in the associated article, the transcripts are divided into sentences and each sentence is fed into the model independently of the others and classified using the proposed thresholds.
-  To obtain a value at the video level, the relative proportion of sentences that are classified as anti-elitist or people-centric is then calculated for each video.
+  To obtain a value at the video level, the relative proportion of sentences that are classified as anti-elitist and people-centric is then calculated for each video.
   Since there are various possibilities in the literature for combining these dimensions, we examine both dimensions separately and choose to refrain from combining them into a single populism score.

   = Results <results>